hendrix/hendrix/docs/quickstart.md

 $ pip install cryptography
 ```

 ## The 'hx' command

+### Development Server

 The simplest way to start hendrix for a Django project is to run the following command from the root of the project (ie, where manage.py is or was):

 ```bash
 $ hx start --dev
 ```
+This is roughly the equivalent of running the django devserver.

 The '--dev' option simply causes hendrix to emit output and elicit behavior similar to the Django runserver: